M4TH1EU/HA-EasyComputerManager/README.md

 2. Select "Integrations."
 3. Click the "+" button to add a new integration.
 4. Search for "Easy Computer Manager" and select it from the list.
-5. Follow the on-screen instructions to configure the integration, providing details such as the IP address, username, and password for the computer you want to manage.
+5. Follow the on-screen instructions to configure the integration, providing details such as the IP address, mac-adress, username, and password for the computer you want to add.
 6. Once configured, click "Finish" to add the computer to Home Assistant.

+> [!NOTE]
+> If you are managing a dual-boot computer, ensure that the "Dual boot system" checkbox is enabled during the configuration.

 ## Usage

 After adding your computer to Home Assistant, you can use the provided services to manage it remotely.
 Explore the available services in the Home Assistant "Services" tab or use automations to integrate Easy Computer Manager into your smart home setup.

+## Services
+A detailed list of available services and their parameters can be found in the wiki [here](https://github.com/M4TH1EU/HA-EasyComputerManager/wiki/Services).

 ## Troubleshooting